Battlefield 2042 revealed: 128 players, Siege-style characters, no singleplayer

 Modes

-Battlefield may have finally given in and become a character shooter, but it's putting another modern idea behind it: There's no battle royale mode, and there are no plans to make one.
+Battlefield may have finally given in and become a character shooter, but hasn't been tempted by another modern trend: There's no battle royale mode, and there are no plans to make one.
 Firestorm is not returning, at least not for now.
 There's no singleplayer campaign, either, although you will be able to play multiplayer-style matches entirely against bots and progress that way, if you want.
 Apparently the AI has gotten a lot better.
 (I'll only agree when I see a bot steal the helicopter I wanted, crash it into the side of a hill, and lie down to snipe for the rest of the game.)

 All-Out Warfare is the term DICE is using to encompass your standard Battlefield modes: The point capture of Conquest and the more linear attack-and-defend battles of Breakthrough.